mickfuzz/phd4/_posts/thesis_chapters/2025-4-2-Literature_review.md

 Recently, Kafai has revisited the topic to emphasise the importance of a situated and critical approach to coding practices [@kafai_revaluation_2022; @kafai_theory_2020].
 However, this work remains broad, and specifics on pedagogical scaffolding are still lacking.
 Vossoughi's [-@vossoughi_making_2016] critique of constructionism from a socio-cultural and egalitarian perspective highlights this absence of _intentional forms of pedagogy_.
 She attributes this gap to a focus on tools rather than on sociocultural contexts and the development of social relationships as part of the making process.

 <!-- Denner and colleagues' review of this area, using the term CGD&P rather than constructionist gaming, uses a broad categorisation of pedagogies used in studies . -->

-Vossoughi and other researchers also highlight political and social concerns associated with constructionism [@thumlert2018learning; @vossoughi_making_2016].
-They argue that a constructionist approach can implicitly favour coding as a pathway to joining the computer programming industry and developing employability skills in young people.
-Thumlert and colleagues caution against the appropriation of skills such as creativity and 'design thinking', which they argue are increasingly co-opted by market-driven agendas rather than being used for critical and emancipatory purposes [@thumlert2018learning, p.4].
-They also warn that this positioning could lead to the integration of constructionist approaches into instruction-based models that are narrowly focused on curricular concerns, rather than fostering the development of computational fluency, which supports learners’ expression within a community [@thumlert2018learning].

 ### INTEGRATE ABOVE - Papert, Resnick & Constructionism and overlaps with in a socio-cultural approaches to pedagogy